-In Southern Mexico, using and elaborating on this tradition, the indigenous people also believe that on October 31st, the gates of heaven open at midnight which allow all Children which have passed over to come down to Earth and spend 24 hours with their families.
+In Southern Mexico, using and elaborating on this tradition, the indigenous people also believe that on October 31st, the gates of heaven open at midnight.
+This allows all Children which have passed over to come down to Earth and spend 24 hours with their families.
 On the 2nd of November, the adults in the family who have passed come down from heaven and enjoy all the festivities which families have prepared for them.
 The Mexican tradition itself is over 3000 years old dating back to the Aztecs.
-It was originally thought that the festival itself was sacreligious but it just never went away - if anything it just became more popular.
+It was originally thought that the festival itself was sacrilegious but it just never went away - if anything it just became more popular.

 Image Source: Sunset.com

-Altars otherwise known as 'ofrendas' are created and sit in the homes.
-They are decorated with candles, flowers, fruit, nuts, plates of turkey mole, tortillas and special 'Day of the dead' breads.
-The alter needs to have a lot of food and drink to sufficiently feed the spirits who are very tried from their journey. toys are left for the children and cigarettes for the adults.
-Some families spend over 2 months of income just to fund celebrating this tradition.
-They do so as they believe it not only keeps the family close together but in pleasing the spirits, in return the happy spirits will provide them with protection, good luck and wisdom.
-The take a trip to the local cemetery usually in a procession at night time under candlelight with lots of music and tequila.
-The clean up the grave site of family members and sit by the grave with a picnic of food and spend time with their loved ones remember and paying tribute to those who have passed.
+Altars otherwise known as ofrendas are created and sit in the homes.
+They are decorated with candles, flowers, fruit, nuts, plates of turkey mole, tortillas and special Day of the dead breads.
+The alter needs to have a lot of food and drink to sufficiently feed the spirits who are said to be very tired from their journey from the otherworld.
+Toys are left for the children to enjoy and cigarettes for the adults.
+Some families spend over 2 months of their income just to fund celebrating this tradition.
+They do so as they believe it not only keeps the family close together but by pleasing the spirits, in return the happy spirits will provide them with protection, good luck and wisdom.
+They take a trip to the local cemetery usually in a procession at night time under candlelight with lots of music and of course tequila.
+They then clean up the gravesite of family members and sit by the grave with a picnic of food and spend time with their loved ones who are still living, while remembering and paying tribute to those who have passed.

 Image Source: fierce.wearemitu.com